1. Forums

 I checked it out and it seems that Gamebanana has recently drastically changed/messed up the markup language used as well as the layout and general formatting of the site.
 This has royally screwed up my articles and tutorials formatting as well as changed the hyperlinks in them.

-Instead of nicely formatted articles, they are now one giant unbroken wall of text, and useless new tags have been automatically added to the links :mad: (files and some images) altering them and leading to the 404 page you experienced.
+Instead of nicely formatted articles, they are now one giant unbroken wall of text, and useless new tags have been automatically added to the links (files and some images) altering them and leading to the 404 page you experienced.

 I'll get to correcting these issues as soon as possible (bear in mind there are roughly 20 articles and 6 tutorials to go through)